 During the height of the COVID-19 pandemic, demand was surging as individuals found themselves with more time on their hands to undertake new home improvement projects and also new reasons to do so, such as creating healthier, wellness-centric homes, or additional work spaces.

-In 2023, growth in the industry still exists but it has slowed exponentially.
-In general, the DIY segment is expected to experience a CAGR of about 5% through 2027, according to the Home Improvement Research Institute’s ‘U.S. Size of the Home Improvement Products Market Report.’
+By 2023, growth in the industry still existed but it has slowed exponentially, a negative trend that is expected to ease back upwards in 2024.
+In general, the DIY segment is still expected to experience a positive CAGR through 2027, according to the Home Improvement Research Institute’s ‘U.S. Size of the Home Improvement Products Market Report.’

 How is Market Share Gain Calculated?

-To work toward growing your home improvement market share in the DIY segment, it’s critical to start with an accurate understanding of your current position, which can be calculated with custom market sizing research.
+To work toward growing your home improvement market share in the DIY segment, it’s critical to start with an accurate understanding of your current position, which is able to be calculated through custom market sizing research with The Farnsworth Group.
 You also can use relative market share calculations to see how you measure up against industry leaders and your direct competitors.

 The market share formula involves dividing your business revenue by the total industry revenue and then multiplying the quotient by 100.
 This gives you a percentage that correlates to your market share.